jermp/pthash/README.md

 C-C stands for "compact-compact" encoder; D-D for "dictionary-dictionary"; and EF for "Elias-Fano".

+Be sure you run the benchmark after compiling with

+	cmake .. -D PTHASH_ENABLE_ALL_ENCODERS=On

 From within the directory where the code has been compiled, just run

 	bash ../script/run_benchmark.sh 2> results.json